RocketChat/handbook/company/marketing/utms-best-practices.md

 ---
 description: >-
-  UTMs are the way we track users coming to our website from external sources.
-  They are a set of parameters that can be added to the URL to have a clear tracking of the user.
+  UTMs are the way we track users coming to our website from external sources.They are a set of parameters that can be added to the url to have a clear tracking of the user.
 ---

 # UTM's Best Practices

-## When to use UTMs

 Every time an external source of traffic is referred to our website.
 That includes \(but is not limited to\):